gtlsgamr/nu-ht/src/content/posts/do_well.md

 ---
 title: "Doing well."
 description: "An ode to 2022, the one that changed things."
-date: "2022-12-31"
+published: 2022-12-31
 ---
-A year ago a I wrote [about doing good](https://hitarththummar.xyz/blog/do_good).
+A year ago a I wrote [about doing good](/posts/do_good).
 Today I am writing about doing well.

 Regarding this site.
 The "_influx of posts_" that I promised did not happen.
 I